ElvisLYC/SmartBrain/README.md

 SmartBrain is a face detection game where player can insert a photo and the application will automatically detect number of faces.
 Player will obtain 1 point for each face detected from the photo he/she inserted and player with most point wins the game.

-This application is built with ReactJS and using Clarifai Face Detection API.
+This application will be built using ReactJS, NodeJS, ExpressJs, Javascript, HTML, CSS, Postgresql.

 ![Screenshot](Smartbrain.png)